Welcome to Artisan POS QuickBooks Interface

 Sales Discount Account: Sometimes if you have a lot of discounts, you may want to see this total on its own in QuickBooks.
 If so, specify it here, otherwise they will be included in the Sales Income Account.

 Non-Sales Income Account: This is a necessary account if you consider Outbound Shipping, Alterations, or any other service to be not part of your normal sales income.
 If you have any non-sales categories in Artisan and you have activity on those, then you must specify and account here.
 We generally assume it is best to set this up to make your ongoing exports more reliable.

-Cost of Goods Account: Cost of Goods Sold or COGS is an accounting term and it is the amount that raw cost of normal and consignment sales, normally excluding transportation costs.
+Cost of Goods Account: Cost of Goods Sold or COGS is an accounting term, and it is the raw cost of normal and consignment sales, normally excluding transportation costs.
 Transportation costs may be included if Artisan has been configured to do so, but most businesses need to immediately expense the transportation costs.
-QuickBooks often creates this account for you and they even have a Cost of Goods account type.
+QuickBooks often creates this account for you, and they even have a Cost of Goods account type.
 Understanding how Cost of Goods works is integral to accounting for sales of inventory.

 Another way to calculate Cost of Goods Sold = Beginning Inventory + Purchases – Adjustments – Ending Inventory

 Consignment Cost Account: Consignment Cost is the same as COGS except that the inventory has not been paid for and is owed after the sale.
 If you handle a significant amount of consignment inventory, we highly recommend separating out your consignment sales in QuickBooks.
 When you don’t specify an account here, consignment cost will be included in the Cost of Goods Sold.